Twin Peaks Prop – Thunderbird Totem Pole at Blue Pine Lodge

 It’s interesting to note that Keys never claimed to be Native American or an Alaskan Native.
 He appreciated the culture and traditions of the Native communities and forged strong relationships with many elders.
 The Northwest Coast subject matter in his works was more imitative and less accurate than traditional styles.
 He applied his own interpretations to carvings that become icons of the Pacific Northwest.

-KIANA LODGE
+WHERE IS KIANA LODGE LOCATED?

 Exterior of Kiana Lodge in Poulsbo, Washington.